mrsimonemms/gitpod-package-manager/README.md

 - Open-source projects only - you can maintain your own proprietary packages in a fork
 - It must expose a function called `gpm_<pkg>_install`
-- It must install the latest version of the binary (a future iteration will allow specific versions to be installed)
+- It must install the latest version of the binary and, if possible, specific versions from the project's history
 - The filename must be `<pkg>.sh`
 - It should install only one binary
 - The binary should be executed with a `--version` command or similar to check that it's installed correctly